p8nda/p8nda/README.md

 * My perferred language is Java. ☕
 * I'm currently working on a Java management plugin. 🛠️
-* Lemonde is my favorite drink while coding. 🍋
+* EDM is my favorite music genre. 🎵
 * You can contact me using Telegram: t.me/kingpolar8 📫
-* I'm currently learning NodeJS.
+* I'm currently learning NodeJS. 🌱
-* Pandas are one of my favorite animals.
+* Pandas are one of my favorite animals. 🐼

-Thank you for reading. 🐼